 It was painted in 1660 by Cornelis Saftleven.
 I can't find out what a Sunday child is but that just makes me love it more.* It's not the most vivid expression of Saftleven's skill.
 It's quite abstract, and you're not seeing it, as I did, in the context of his other work.
 So here's another: a classic scene – and the measure of any great fantasy artist in the days before Hugo Gernsback – "The Temptation of Saint Anthony" (click to enlarge, IF YOU DARE):

 I found these paintings on the great art blog, Monster Brains.
-It's always throwing up goodies, but I was particularly taken by Saftleven, and wondered why I hadn't heard of him before.
-His wikipedia page is graced with a more mundane example of his work – "Two Musicians" – and they do look a bit like a bad copy of Rembrandt, to be honest... a bit CGI'd onto someone else's head...
+It's always throwing up goodies, but I was particularly taken by Saftleven, and wondered why I 'd not heard of him before.
+His wikipedia page is graced with a more mundane example of his work, "Two Musicians", and it looks a bit like a bad copy of Rembrandt to be honest – a bit CGI'd onto someone else's body:

-So maybe he just wasn't good enough at drawing people to be celebrated.
-But get a load of this "Allegory of Human Folly" from 1629...
+But get a load of this "Allegory of Human Folly" from 1629:

-I love that the dog's made an effort.
+I love that the dog's made an effort with the feather.
 And I'm a sucker for the reframing of ritual; the improvised totem on the right is perfect.
 It's rare to see this delirious, medieval subject matter rendered with the photorealistic skill of a Dutch master.
-It makes it take on a more seriously speculative aspect.
-Call this human folly if you like, but there's something admirable in the fact these animals have actually managed to rustle all this up.
-As Bernard Black would say, you really believe monkeys can hold meetings.
-I began to wonder if H.G.
-Wells had come across Saftleven, as I was getting strong persentiments of The Island of Dr. Moreau.
+It takes on a more seriously speculative aspect.
+As Bernard Black would say, you really believe monkeys can hold meetings, and call it human folly if you like, but I think there's something admirable about the fact these animals managed to rustle all this up.

-Although Moreau never had a bash at an elephant in a hat, which is a shame.
+Moreau never had a bash at putting an elephant in a hat though, which is a shame.
 You can see more of Cornelis Saftleven showcased on Monster Brains here, and here.

 Jump around!
 Jump around!
 (Quite a Saftlevenian palette to the 1977 adaptation.)